 Probably one of my favorites, the Wilderness Farm is the best farm for raising animals, while fighting animals.

 You will be regularly attacked by monsters at night, but you can always farm them for their drops.
 Not really recommended for beginners.

 - Hilltop Farm

-The farm’s small quarry is a good sources of ores and geodes, albeit the amount being poor.
-You can also fish in here.
+The farm’s small quarry is a good source of ores and geodes, albeit the amount is poor.
+You can also fish here.

 - Riverland Farm

 The Riverland Farm is the least I’m gonna recommend due to the fact that you’re gonna be fishing here most of the time.